Learn more about Dime

 Election Lies

 The Republicans in leadership have been all too willing to go along with the former President’s blatant and racist lies about the 2020 election.
-Lies that led to a deadly coordinated attack on the United States Capital to tie to overturn the results of the election.
+These are lies that led to a deadly coordinated attack on the United States Capital to try to overturn the results of the election.

-Monica De La Cruz (TX-15), Cassy Garcia (TX-28), Mayra Flores (TX-34), Tony Gonzales (TX-23), Yvette Herrell (NM-02), and Juan Ciscomani (AZ-06) are all silent on these dangerous lies coming from their powerful friends leading the Republican party.
+These candidates are all silent on these dangerous lies coming from their powerful friends leading the Republican Party.

 Back to top